-ships with MongoDB Imbo and Doctrine adapters for storing metadata about variations.
-If you want to use a different database, you can implement Imbo\EventListener\ImageVariations\Database\DatabaseInterface interface and set the name of the class in the configuration of the event listener.
+Imbo ships with MongoDB and Doctrine adapters for storing metadata variations.
+If you want different database, you can implement to use a Imbo\EventListener\ImageVariations\Database\DatabaseInterface interface and set the name of the class in the configuration of the event listener.

-In the same way, Imbo ships three different adapters for storing the actual image variation data (the downscaled images): GridFS, Doctrine and Filesystem.
+In the same way, Imbo ships two different adapters for storing the actual image variation data (the downscaled images): GridFS and Filesystem.
 See examples of their configuration below.